-Apple Inc. is an American multinational organization specialized in technology and has its headquarters in Cupertino, California.
-Apple fabricates, builds and sells computer software, electronic products, and online services.
+Apple Inc. is an American multinational organization specializing in technology and has its headquarters in Cupertino, California.
+Apple fabricates, builds, and sells computer software, electronic products, and online services.
 The tech giant was established by Steve Jobs, Ronald Wayne, and Steve Wozniak in April 1976.
-It is considered as the world’s largest technology company by means of revenue and is also one of the world’s most valuable companies.
+It is considered the world’s largest technology company by means of revenue and is also one of the world’s most valuable companies.

 The strengths, weaknesses, opportunities, and threats of Apple are mentioned below.
 After glancing through them, we will begin performing our TOWS Matrix according to the rule.

 - Apple is known as a Market leader and thus, maintains a high standard across several products and services.
 It is the most trusted brand in the entire marketplace.

 - It has a strong brand image and thus helps the audience to differentiate Apple from other competitors and positively influences purchasing decisions.